mc611/DIHI_adult_decomp/README.md

 ## Acknowledgement

 This work is funded by [Woo Center for Big Data and Precision Health](http://healthdata.pratt.duke.edu/), in collaboration with [DIHI](https://dihi.org/) (Duke Institute for Health Innovation).
-The authors thank Professor [Xiling Shen](http://healthdata.pratt.duke.edu/people/xiling-shen) for consistently supporting the project and DIHI team (Will Ratliff and Mark Sendak for hospital data resource and modeling support, Michael Gao and Marshall Nichols for technical support) for guidance and assistance with project specifics.
+The authors thank Professor [Xiling Shen](http://healthdata.pratt.duke.edu/people/xiling-shen) for consistently supporting the project and DIHI team for guidance and assistance with project specifics (Will Ratliff and Mark Sendak for hospital data resource and modeling support, Michael Gao and Marshall Nichols for technical support).